cnuzillat/CSCI-243-notes/notes/week8.md

 #include <stdbool.h>

 #ifndef STACK_IMPLEMENTATION
-typedef struct {} * StackADT; // StackADT is a pointer to stackStruct
+typedef struct {} * StackADT; // StackADT is a pointer to an anonymous struct - can't dereference it
 #endif

 StackADT stk_create(void); // driver calls this whenever an instance of a stack is requested